pnp/pnpjs/docs/sp/items.md

 ### Get Paged Items

 Working with paging can be a challenge as it is based on skip tokens and item ids, something that is hard to guess at runtime.
-To simplify things you can use the getPaged method on the Items class to assist.
-Note that there isn't a way to move backwards in the collection, this is by design.
-The pattern you should use to support backwards navigation in the results is to cache the results into a local array and use the standard array operators to get previous pages.
-Alternatively you can append the results to the UI, but this can have performance impact for large result sets.
+To simplify things you can use the new Async Iterator functionality on the Items class to assist.

 ```TypeScript
 import { spfi } from "@pnp/sp";